CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Background color propagation.md

     ]
 ]

-w = sg.Window(layout, alignment="left", background_color="red") # Color the whole window red
+w = sg.Window(layout, alignment="left", background_color="red") # Color the whole window(-frame) red
 ```
 ![](../assets/images/2025-08-21-11-01-31.png)

-It might not sound that cool, but remember that elements with "open" texts, like `sg.Text` and `sg.Checkbox` also have a background-color.
+It might not sound that necessary, but remember that elements with "open" texts, like `sg.Text` and `sg.Checkbox` also seem to have a transparent background.
+Well, they don't.

 Without background-color-propagation, the GUI looks like this:\
 ![](../assets/images/2025-08-21-11-03-15.png)